sreehariX/sarcv2/README.md

 - **Performance**: By utilizing **ChromaDB**, a vector database, we ensured that the search queries are processed quickly, even with a large set of FAQs.
 This makes the system responsive and capable of handling real-time interactions.

-- **Seamless Integration**: The frontend, built with **React** and deployed via **Vercel**, is integrated smoothly into the SARAS AI website using an iframe.
+- **Seamless Integration**: The frontend, built with **React** and deployed via **Vercel**, is integrated smoothly into the SARAS AI website using two components the code is given below for integration .
 The chatbot fits naturally into the website’s layout, providing a consistent and seamless user experience.

 - **User Experience**: We designed the chatbot interface to be intuitive and user-friendly.
 Users can simply enter their query, and in return, they get the top 3 most relevant FAQs displayed in a clean, easy-to-read format.